-The fund is not allowed to invest in companies that Norges Bank has excluded from the investment universe and further not in securities issued by a Norwegian enterprise, securities denominated in Norwegian kroner, real estate located in Norway or real estate companies, real estate funds or similar structures where the primary purpose is to invest in Norway.
-Accrued costs and deposits on real estate are included in the composite's assets and firm assets prior to inception of real estate 31 March 2011.
+The fund is not allowed to invest in companies that Norges Bank has excluded from the investment universe and further not in securities issued by a Norwegian enterprise, securities denominated in Norwegian kroner, real estate or renewable infrastructure located in Norway or real estate or renewable infrastructure companies, funds or similar structures where the primary purpose is to invest in Norway.
+Accrued costs and deposits on real estate and renewable infrastructure are included in the composite's assets and firm assets prior to inception of real estate on 31 March 2011 and prior to inception of renewable infrastructure on 31 May 2021.